Rish-bh/Customer-Churn-Analyzer/README.md

 Based on the model's findings, the following strategies are recommended to reduce churn:

-1.  [cite_start]**Onboarding & Loyalty:** Target new customers with shorter subscription lengths for enhanced onboarding programs and early loyalty rewards[cite: 52].
+1.  **Onboarding & Loyalty:** Target new customers with shorter subscription lengths for enhanced onboarding programs and early loyalty rewards.
-2.  [cite_start]**Proactive Complaint Management:** Implement a high-priority alert system for any customer complaint to trigger engagement from a retention specialist[cite: 54].
+2.  **Proactive Complaint Management:** Implement a high-priority alert system for any customer complaint to trigger engagement from a retention specialist.
-3.  [cite_start]**Usage-Based Re-engagement:** Automate outreach campaigns for customers whose call or SMS usage drops below a defined threshold[cite: 56].
+3.  **Usage-Based Re-engagement:** Automate outreach campaigns for customers whose call or SMS usage drops below a defined threshold.
-4.  [cite_start]**Tariff Plan Optimization:** Review and $A/B$ test Tariff Plan 2 to improve its value proposition, as it is associated with a higher churn rate[cite: 58].
+4.  **Tariff Plan Optimization:** Review and $A/B$ test Tariff Plan 2 to improve its value proposition, as it is associated with a higher churn rate.

 ---